tldr-pages/tldr/pages/common/doggo.md

 # doggo

-> Command-line DNS client for Humans.
+> DNS client for Humans.
 > Written in Golang.
 > More information: <https://doggo.mrkaran.dev>.